 While research reveals that sexual activity between married and cohabiting couples is decreasing fast, the same study shows most of us still want it.
-But you might be surprised to find you don’t need expensive date nights to reignite your relationship.

 - 10% are more satisfied by social media likes than sex

-1/3 think Christmas is the best time for sex
+82% admit Valentine's Day ISN'T the best time for sex

 10% prefer social media likes to sex